Miksus/rocketry/docs/handbooks/config.rst

     - ``False``: The scheduler crashes.
 Useful for debug but not for production. (default)

     A failure in task logging commonly occurs if there are connection problems with the logging repository.
-Failure in logging might be severe as there can be tasks that actually ran but Rocketry is unable to register them as runned.
+Failure in logging might be severe as it leads to that Rocketry is unable to maintain the history of what tasks ran and when causing some conditions to be inaccurate.

 **silence_cond_check**: Whether to silence errors occurred when checking conditions' values.